 According to a report of the company Cisco, by 2019, 80% of the global Internet transfer will consist of videos.

 76% of companies claim that video materials have helped make their Internet site more popular.

-A greater number of visits to the website not only has a good influence on SEO but also gives the possibility of winning potential customers.
+A greater number of visits on the website not only has a good influence on SEO, but also gives the possibility of winning potential customers.
 In times, when the video keeps getting more popular, content in text form should be made complete by video materials.
 This way, we will be able to present our product much better.

 On average, people spend 2.6 times more time on Internet sites with video content.